pdp2shirts/FAS-ansible-use-cases/docs/01-deploy-redirect-readme.rst

     While accessing the Virtual IP, your browser is presented with a certificate (clientssl cert) that is built with the BIG-IP.
     You will see an ‘unsafe’ message from your browser which is expected in this demo.
 Click proceed to website.

+BIG-IP Configuration Verification

+This section is optional and for testing and verification purposes only.
+It assumes knowledge of how to operate BIG-IP commands and networking.

+- Login to the BIG-IP instance
+- Navigate to Local traffic->Virtual server
+- Ensure there are 2 VIPs with same IP
+  - One listening on port 443
+  - One listening on port 80

    |
    .. image:: images/UseCase1-960.gif
    |